Rail transport as the backbone of mobility

 In the interview, Prof. Dr. Siefkes will look at transport concepts potentially enabling long-distance rail freight at low cost and high speed.
 He will talk about what studying Queen Elizabeth I has taught him and reveal why the Batmobile had a formative influence on his career as a researcher.

-The next episode of the InnoTrans Podcast will be aired on 10th August when Chris Snyder, CEO of Via, will be the guest.
+The next episode of the InnoTrans Podcast will be aired on 10th August when Chris Snyder, CEO of Via Transportation, will be the guest.